Trying to Inscribe Hikone Castle on World Heritage List

 1600 Battle of Sekigahara

-1601 Ii Naomasa enters Sawayama Castle
+1601 Ii Naomasa is entrusted Sawayama Castle as 1st daimyo of Hikone domain.

 1604 Construction of Hikone Castle begins.